What is Xanax?

 Beware of Fake Xanax

 Xanax abuse is a massive problem in itself, however using the drug can be even more dangerous when it is sourced from an unauthorised or illegal route.
 The problem of fake drugs being sold on the internet, or through social media, is a huge one.
-Benzodiazepines, have been particularly targetted by criminals in recent years and the web has exploded with fake tablets, purporting to be Xanax or Valium or some other branded drug, when in fact they were something completely different.
+Benzodiazepines, have been particularly targeted by criminals in recent years and the web has exploded with fake tablets, purporting to be Xanax or Valium or some other branded drug, when in fact they were something completely different.

 In July 2020, a young person in the UK overdosed on a substance similar to Xanax, which they had purchased via social media.
 In August 2020, Sky News reported on the problem of fake benzodiazepines.
 The journalists found potentially fake Xanax being offered for sale on social media for as little as £1.